 - Learn relaxation Techniques and Applications.
 There are many techniques, mindfulness, yoga, visualization, deep relaxation and focusing to name a few.

 In conclusion, the stopping of the heart beat always results in death and people have applied this concept today using everyday language that associates with love.
 People link love with hearts, if there is no love there is destruction of the relationship.
 When the heart is not pumping oxygen adequately, there is destruction of cells or no life.
 It seems reasonable for all to develop new ways to maintain its strength and learn how to take care of our hearts.
 Health Psychologists enhance the recovery of cardiac patients by providing tools to cope and ways to manage the physical changes that associate with the disease.
-They focus on primary and secondary prevention of heart disease by utilizing strategies to address the emotional and behavioral barriers in making lifestyle changes.
+Visit the store because it focuses on primary and secondary prevention of heart disease that will assist you in utilizing strategies to address the emotional and behavioral barriers in making lifestyle changes.
 This is the work of the health psychologist who utilizes a biological, psychological and sociological approach strategy.